RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 ## Eidolons

-Most players won't be pulling for eidolons, but in case you are someone who wants to know which eidolon is the best, we have you covered.
+Most players won't be pulling for eidolons, especially because Ruan Mei's base kit is already amazing, but in case you are someone who wants to know which eidolon is the best, we have you covered.
 If you manage to get lucky or have some extra funds, it is recommended to pull for Ruan Mei's E1.
-Her first eidolon is extremely powerful and offers a free DEF shred.
-Between E1 and signature LC, definitely pull for Ruan Mei's E1.
+Her first eidolon is extremely powerful and offers a free DEF shred. **Between E1 and signature LC, definitely pull for Ruan Mei's E1.**

 ### Eidolon Comparisons